Top 7 Things to Do in Valladolid (Best Cenotes & Activities)

 Among many of the calles in Valladolid, Calle de Los Frailes is one of the most popular streets to stroll.
 Whether its to shop, take pictures against the backsplash of colorful walls, or chat with the locals while grabbing a couple of street snacks.

-And if you enjoy open-air markets, there’s one during the mornings in Valladolid known as the Mercado Municipal.
 Here you can easily pick up budget-friendly handicrafts and souvenirs.
 You’ll see plenty of locals enjoying their fair share of breakfast tacos and quesadillas and women wearing traditional Huipil skirts.
-It’s a great place to get a birds-eye perspective into local life in Valladolid!
+It’s a great place to get a unique perspective into local life in Valladolid!

 Valladolid in 1 Day